 Legends to figures

 Figure 1.
-Boxplots for the predicted probability of developing STDR within a year when applying our multivariate discriminant model (left)ROC curve (right)sensitivity (85.4%) and specificity (84.0%) illustrated by the green dot
+Boxplots for the predicted probability of developing STDR within a year when applying our multivariate discriminant model (left panel), ROC curve (right panel) with sensitivity (85.4%) and specificity (84.0%) illustrated by the green dot.

 Figure 2.
-Boxplots for the predicted probability of developing STDR within a year for patients with no DR at the time of prediction (left), mild non-proliferative/background DR () in one eye (middle), and in both eyes (right).
+Boxplots for the predicted probability of developing STDR within a year for patients with no DR at the time of prediction (left), mild non-proliferative/background DR (mild NPDR / BDR) in one eye (middle), and mild NPDR / BDR in both eyes (right).
 The boxplots display the distribution of the data (minimum, first quartile, median, third quartile, and maximum).
 Values greater than 1.5 times the third quartile are shown separately as plotted points (outliers).

 Figure 3.
 Prediction accuracy of the two-episode stratification rule versus our personalized